 Elion is able to create the market instead of chasing it by executing on a bottom-up approach, grounded in a disciplined execution of core real estate fundamentals.
 In order to keep outside efforts in line with corporate goals, Elion works with a select group of highly accomplished partners on development projects.
 The team focuses on sourcing opportunities from established relationships that result in direct negotiations with the owner of the real estate.
 In many occasions, these opportunities come from repeat, trusted relationships.

 Elion's principals have made substantial capital commitments in every investment vehicle, which creates a direct alignment of interest with its investors.
 When Elion succeeds, its investors succeed.

 Elion Partners was formed in 2010, forming a tight-knit partnership group that values long-term investment horizons and quarterly cash distributions.
-The principals have more than 90 years of combined commercial real estate experience, largely in industrial and retail properties in core US markets.
+The principals have more than 90 years of combined commercial real estate experience in core US markets.

 Following the attractive returns of Fund I, the firm gradually expanded its investor base with the deployment of Elion Real Estate Fund II, Fund III and the Adar investment series of special purpose vehicles, aimed at long-term yield generation and value appreciation.
 Not only did the firm expand its investor base, but also adapted its acquisition criteria to focus on current opportunities in the market.

 Today, Elion remains a minority-owned business and is a fully-registered SEC investment adviser.